 Roles and Responsibilities of a RAC Member

-Advisory committee members are appointed by the Secretary of the Interior to serve an initial term of 1- to 3-year terms, and may be reappointed to serve additional 3-year terms.
+Advisory committee members are appointed by the Secretary of the Interior to serve an initial 1- to 3-year term, and may be reappointed to serve additional 3-year terms.
 Approximately one-third of members are subject to appointment or reappointment every year (each term varies by state).

 Advisory committees will generally meet two to four times per year, but will always meet at least once each year.
 All advisory committee meetings are open to the public.
-In addition to the requirements contained in the advisory committee charter, and the appropriate federal laws and regulations, advisory committee members are generally expected to do the following:
+In addition to the requirements contained in the advisory committee charter, and the appropriate Federal laws and regulations, advisory committee members are generally expected to:

 - Attend meetings and field trips.

 - Participate in public discussion of issues during meetings.